Meet Matthew

 Matthew was born, raised, and educated in Maryland, but chose to build his life in Longmont.

 He and his wife, Eleonora, live in Southmoor Park with their dog and 4 chickens.
 In 2022, Matthew and Eleonora got married at Sandstone Ranch after 7 years together.
-In 2021, they bought their first home in Longmont but learned first-hand how challenging the housing market is these days — especially for young adults, new families, and seniors looking to age in their community — as they struggled to compete and were ultimately accepted as a backup offer.
+In 2021, they bought their first home in Longmont but learned first-hand how challenging the housing market is these days — especially for young adults and new families — as they struggled to compete.
+Matthew and Eleonora chose Longmont because it felt right for the life they wanted to build together and were impressed by the parks, trails, Nextlight, and community overall.

 Matthew’s already been working for Ward 2 residents and Longmont’s future - combining outside expertise, fresh ideas, and community input with inside awareness of how to get things done in Longmont.